-It is expected that for all applications, the applicant organization and contact PI will provide the scientific and technical leadership necessary to conduct the proposed research throughout the entire period of performance.
-It is expected that the proposed research work plan described in the Research Strategy section of the application and the SF-424 Research and Related Budget will demonstrate the applicant organization's leadership and involvement throughout the entirety of the period of performance.
-The applicant organization cannot serve as a "pass-through" to fund another entity to conduct the majority of the research or provide the scientific or technical leadership necessary to complete the proposed research project.
+It is required that, for all applications, the majority (60% or greater) of the proposed research work plan, as evidenced by the application's SF-424 Research and Related Budget, will be directly carried out by the applicant organization throughout the entirety of the period of performance.
+The applicant organization cannot serve as a "pass through" to fund another entity to conduct the majority of the research.